Zohar-toledano/python-injector/readme.md

-# pythoninject.py
+# Python injector
-EXE that injects Python code into a running 32 bit python process.
+EXE that injects Python code into a running 32/64 bit python process.

 ## Usage